The Board of Directors is composed of members of the Medical, Donor, Caregiver, and Survivor Communities.

 Ms. Jones lost her brother Allan to a brain aneurysm in 1996.

 Dr. Kaitz is a magna cum laude graduate of Amherst College with concentrations in Geology and French.
 After her mother suffered an aneurysm, in 2002 she co-founded The Aneurysm Foundation, the precursor to TAAF, along with Dr. Charles Wilson, Dr. Wade Smith and Dr. Clay Johnston.
-She acted as its Executive Director from 2002 to 2005, created the non-profit corporation, wrote a comprehensive evidence-based educational website on aneurysms and AVMs for the public, and spearheaded the production of a documentary film on aneurysms and AVMs currently airing on PBS.
+She acted as its Executive Director from 2002 to 2005, created the non-profit corporation, wrote a comprehensive evidence-based educational website on aneurysms and AVMs for the public, and spearheaded the production of a documentary film on aneurysms and AVMs for PBS.
 She completed the post-baccalaureate pre-medical program at Johns Hopkins University, medical school at Brown University and is currently in a combined Internal Medicine and Preventive Medicine Residency program at UCSF and Kaiser San Francisco.
 She has enjoyed diverse professional activities from working on the meningitis vaccine for Novartis in Italy to interning with the Chief Medical Officer at the Discovery Channel to surveying vaccine refusal patterns at the Department of Health in New York City.
 She enjoys scuba diving, dancing, and opera, having studied at the San Francisco Conservatory of Music and the Giuseppe Verdi Conservatory in Milan.

 Ms. O'Reilly is a professional make up-artist for the TV and Commercial industry.
 Born and raised in Ireland, she moved to San Francisco in 1997 to pursue her career here in the U.S. In 2005, Ms. O'Reilly discovered five unruptured aneurysms in her brain.
 She underwent two surgeries to have the five aneurysms clipped and went on to a full recovery.
 Being an aneurysm survivor herself, Ms. O'Reilly feels strongly about helping other patients and their loved ones.